norquip/Deep_Learning_Specialization_Labs/README.md

 ## Disclaimer
 These modifications are my own work and are shared under the terms of fair use for educational purposes.
 All original course materials are © DeepLearning.AI / Coursera.

+## Credits

+This repository is inspired by and based on the Deep Learning Specialization by Andrew Ng, offered through DeepLearning.AI